 Central appraisal districts may seek full sales-price disclosure of all real estate transactions in Texas.
 This includes residential, commercial, industrial, raw land, and farm and ranch.

-The Texas Legislature has consistently stated expanding government intrusion into the private lives of Texans is not an option.
+The Texas Legislature has consistently rejected previous proposals to do so, stating that government intrusion into the private lives of Texans is not an option.

 The appraisal process we know today was created by the Legislature in 1979 and was fully implemented in January 1982.
 Mandatory sales-price disclosure was part of the debate then and has been ever since.
 Prior to a central appraisal process, each local taxing jurisdiction valued real property separately.
 The city could have one value on their books while the county had a completely different value.